ozsu/cs848-w2024/README.md

     + Done in groups of two.
     + Each group needs to find a topic to research and write a report.
     + See [these guidelines](Project.md) for further details
+    + If the class size is small and each student presents two papers, the project percentage will drop to 45%.

 ## Weekly Schedule
 See the [schedule](Schedule.md).
 Please note that we might adjust it as needed depending on class size.